Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Tx IDs are being reviewed by the General Manager
 * ISA Bitcoin license is required.
 * ISA Bitcoin license is activated.
+* IDs related to bitcoins were called.
+* The order was given to merge and check TX IDs and commercial IDs.
+* Merge operation is running.

 #
 #